 - In 1991, William Murray died in the home.

-Vicksburg National Military Park, Vicksburg
+Vicksburg National Military Park

 The capture of Vicksburg (Gibraltar of the Confederacy) was strategically the key to winning the Civil War.
-There are ghost stories about the Battlefield and many describe strange happenings around some of the 1,350 commemorative monuments.
+There are ghost stories about the Battlefield, and many describe strange happenings around some of the 1,350 commemorative monuments.
 The cemetery has over 17,000 soldier graves with 13,000 unmarked and unknown.
 It's no wonder there are many ghostly encounters on the battlefield.
 Some include:

-- Orbs are seen throughout the battlefield grounds.
+- Orbs appear throughout the battlefield grounds.

 - Witnesses visiting the Pennsylvania Monument claim the bronze medallions sculpted with the Pennsylvanian commanders' faces shed bloody tears.